hansselneira/AppiumCalculator/README.txt

 - Create system enviroment variable of JAVA_HOME and add it to the path.
 - Install Android Studio.
 - Create user enviroment variable ANDROID_HOME loking for the Sdk in AppData/Local.
 - Create two devices in the emulator of Android Studio.
+One should have the name: Pixel 3
+The other can have any name, it is only for using with Appium Inspector
 - Install Appium Inspector.
 - Run the command npm install appium@^2.0.0-beta.27
 - Run the command npm i -g appium-doctor, of something necessary is not present go